nWODT-Cobalt/uxa/WIP/En vrac.md

 Makers tend not to lead because they are busy making

 Rather than being a dictionary of shapes, it’s a dictionary of methods

+La complexité est exponentielle, pas linéaire, de la quantité.
+A design system’s distinct parameters, and the values those parameters can take on, can be considered the surface area of a design system: collectively, they outline of the space of possibilities that the design system can produce.
+Every time that surface area increases — one more colour, one more font size — the volume of the design system, or the combined ways in which all those parameters and attributes can interact as a whole, increases at an even faster rate.

 From the Wikipedia page on Composability: